microsoft/FluidFramework/packages/framework/attributor/README.md

 }
 ```

-This will cause documents created with this container runtime to store associations which attribute document content to timestamp/user information.
+This will cause your container runtime to load attribution data available on existing containers.
+To additionally start storing attribution data on new documents, enable the config flag `"Fluid.Attribution.EnableOnNewFile"`.
 Be sure to also [enable any necessary options at the DDS level](#dds-support).
+For a more comprehensive list of backwards-compatability concerns which shed more light on these flags, see [integration](#integration).

 Applications can recover this information using APIs on the DDSes they use.
 For example, the following code snippet illustrates how that works for `SharedString`: